-A slender, spiny-rayed fish with 2 separate dorsal fins and a large mouth, the upper jaw extending about to the hind edge of the eye.
-The hind edge of the bone just ahead of the gill cover is strongly saw-toothed, and the tail fin is dintinctly forked.
+The sauger is a slender, spiny-rayed fish with 2 separate dorsal fins and a large mouth, the upper jaw extending to about the hind edge of the eye.
+The hind edge of the bone just ahead of the gill cover is strongly saw-toothed, and the tail fin is distinctly forked.

 The sauger can be distinguished from the closely related walleye using these characteristics: